-Solvium Capital GmbH: Solvium Capital places 100 million Euros and expects record year

-DGAP-News Solvium Capital GmbH: Solvium Capital places 100 million Euros and expects record year
+Solvium Capital GmbH: Solvium Capital Places 100 Million Euros and Expects Record Year

+HAMBURG, GERMANY / ACCESSWIRE / August 25, 2021 / Solvium Capital has raised a record volume of 100 million Euros in investment capital in the first 8 months of the year.
+The plan for the full year 2021 was to moderately increase the placement …

+HAMBURG, GERMANY / ACCESSWIRE / August 25, 2021 / Solvium Capital has raised a record volume of 100 million Euros in investment capital in the first 8 months of the year.
+The plan for the full year 2021 was to moderately increase the placement …

-Hamburg, August 25th, 2021.
-Solvium Capital has raised a record volume of 100 million Euros in investment capital in the first 8 months of the year.
+HAMBURG, GERMANY / ACCESSWIRE / August 25, 2021 / Solvium Capital has raised a record volume of 100 million Euros in investment capital in the first 8 months of the year.
 The plan for the full year 2021 was to moderately increase the placement volume from 65 million Euros in the previous year to 75 million Euros.

 Managing Director Marc Schumann: "2 months ago, we invested a record 30 million Euros in logistics equipment in one single month.
 That was by far the most successful month in the company's history, just in time for its 10th anniversary.
 The funds which had been provided with capital by private and institutional clients, invested in rail cars, swap bodies and sea freight containers for various companies."